adamkozak/ADA2017-project/Project/README.md

 ## Review negativity and positivity

 We have decided to use the [VADER sentiment analysis toolkit](https://github.com/cjhutto/vaderSentiment) to analyze the positivity and negativity of the text in reviews.
 VADER gives a compound score between -1 and 1 for a sentence, where -1 is as negative and 1 is as positive as possible.
-Our interest is to look at the distributions of the valence scores, repeat to them the analysis done on the star ratings, and to see if there are surprising results when connecting them to the ratings.
+Our interest is to look at the distributions of the compound scores, repeat to them the analysis done on the star ratings, and to see if there are surprising results when connecting them to the ratings.

 # Updated research questions